+${

+m eriteria}$ (1.4 for BOD, TSS, fats, oils and ${

+m grease}$, and 1.2 for all other ${

+m pollutants}$ except ${

-ф eriteria (1.4 for BOD, TSS, fats, oils and grease, and 1.2 for all other pollutants except pH).
-Requirement including Instantaneous Limits, as defined by Section 2 multiplied by the applicable Chronic violations of wastewater discharge limits, defined here as those in which sixty-six percent -six-(6-) month period equals or exceeds the product of the numeric Pretreatment Standard or (66%) or more of all the measurements taken for the same pollutant parameter taken during resulted in the Brewer Water Pollution Control Facility exercising its emergency authority (under Any discharge of a pollutant that is harmful to health and welfare or the environment which 40 CFR 403.8 (f) (1) (vi) (B)) to halt or prevent such a discharge.
+m pH}$).
+Requirement including Instantaneous Limits, as defined by Section 2 multiplied by the applicable Chronic violations of wastewater discharge limits, defined here as those in which sixty-six Any other violations of a Pretreatment Standard or Requirement as defined by Section 2 ($ext{Daily}$ long-term average, Instantaneous Limit, or narrative standard) that the Superintendent (66%) or more of all the measurements taken for the same pollutant parameter taken during -month period equals or exceeds the product of the numeric Pretreatment Standard or

+Through, including endangering the health of POTW personnel or the general public. determines has caused, alone or in combination with other discharges, Interference or Pass resulted in the Brewer Water Pollution Control Facility exercising its emergency authority (under Any discharge of a pollutant that is harmful to health and welfare or the environment which 40 CFR 403.8 (f) (l) (vi) (B)) to halt or prevent such a discharge.